Gaurav-Kumar-Soni/Chat-App/README.md

 ## Contributing
 If you'd like to contribute to the project, please reach out to one of the team members.
 We welcome all contributions, big or small!

-## License
-This project is not under any licensed yet.